Meathead had a chance to cook on The Braten 1000. Here is his review:

 Last time the Obamas didn’t do so well.
 They gave Cameron’s predecessor, Gordon Brown, a set of movie DVDs that didn’t play on the devices sold in the UK.

 This time the gift was the estimable Engelbrecht Braten 1000.
-I have had a chance to cook on one at the California home of Sterling Ball, owner of BigPoppaSmokers.com, one of Engelbrecht's internet dealers.
+I have had a chance to cook on one at the California home of Sterling Ball, owner of BigPoppaSmokers.com.
 I was very impressed, to say the least.

 It is not a surprising gift since the two leaders were last seen bonding at a garden party at 10 Downing Street for British and American service members.
 The two cooked burgers and hot dogs in their white shirts and ties.
 The “grills” were some kind of goofy burners topped by frying pans.
 So, what the press dubbed a “barbecue”, was more like what they call a “fry-out” in Wisconsin.